-Using SmartSpace Config, in SERVICE PARAMETERS, select Stale location timeouts, and then in the Types dropdown, select the type of object for which stale detection is required.
+Using SmartSpace Config, in the SERVICE PARAMETERS task, select Stale location timeouts, and then locate the type of object for which stale location detection is required from the list of objects.
+(Use the Expand All button to display the object hierarchy, if necessary.)
+Drag the object type into the object browser to open a window listing all instances of this type.